UniBwM-IFS-AILab/FRICO/Readme.md

 ## Folder Structure

-After git submodule update, you will have the following folder structure:
+After git submodule update, you will have the following folder structure additional to the files in this repository:

           hovor\*
           plan4dial\*

 Hovor is responsible for executing the dialogue while plan4dial is responsible for the generation of the dialogue graph.